 - Next, open steam, then download and launch a 32-bit game.

 - Play the game to check if it is playable.

 - You should consider enabling DXVK backend for D3D11 on your Steam CrossOver bottle.

 Boot Camp is a utility that comes with your Mac and it allows you to install Windows on your Mac.
 Boot Camp will create a partition on your hard drive and install Windows on that partition.
 Boot Camp is free and easy to install.

 The disadvantage is that you will need to restart your Mac to switch between Windows and macOS, and you won’t be able to run Windows and macOS at the same time.

 In addition, Boot Camp is only available for Intel-based Macs.
 It will not work with an M1 Mac.

 We hope that this article helped you play your favorite 32-bit games on your Mac.
-If you want to play 32-bit games on Mac, you have a few options.
+You have a few options if you want to play 32-bit games on Mac.
 You can use Parallels Desktop, CrossOver, or Boot Camp.

-On the latest M1 Macs, these applications run very well, but on older Intel Macs, they might struggle.
-Typically, Parallels Desktop or CrossOver are the best options, but if you have an Intel Mac you can try Boot Camp too.
+These applications run very well on the latest M1 Macs, but on older Intel Macs, they might struggle.
+Parallels Desktop or CrossOver are the best options, but if you have an Intel Mac, you can also try Boot Camp.